WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 HOW

-The League President and Tee Ball Player Agent will construct teams.
+The General Manager and Board will construct teams.
 Team Manager (Head Coach) and teammate requests will be honored.
 These requests will be made during registration.

 UNIFORM AND EQUIPMENT